 Our fortunes were apparent early with Craig Donarski, Director of Casula Powerhouse Arts Centre and Fatima Youseff, a Sudanese youth leader, as MCs for the event.

 We were also blessed to have several special guests, including; Liverpool Deputy Mayor Clr Mazhar Hadid and words of wisdom delivered by the Moroccan Ambassador Kerim Medrek.
-We also heard from an inspiring women, Yasmeen Yahya reflecting on her journey to Australia and her leadership within her community.
+We also heard from an inspiring woman, Yasmeen Yahya reflecting on her journey to Australia and her leadership within her community.